Can I apply fashion design to web design?

 On a regular basis I prefer function over fashion.
 However, when it comes to pageantry, I aspire to be a fashion icon.
 I get much of my inspiration from the Met Ball, high end Versace gowns, and the overall aesthetic of Chanel.
 As a model, I hope to be my own version of Kimora Lee Simmons.
 To use my experience in fashion and entertainment to develop a business.
 However, web design conflicts entirely with traditional fashion design.
 While it can both be minimalist, motifs like pearls or patterns do not align on a mobile website.

-Can we digitalize high fashion?
+Can we digitize high fashion?

 Even when I look at websites and profiles of Vogue, Harpers Bazaar, W, and other magazines I looked up to, they don’t exude that same style I aligned with on a nostalgic level.